 - Pleasant, well-equipped working environment

-- Substantial assistance from the very knowledgeable and supportive Russian staff
+- Substantial assistance from the knowledgeable and supportive Russian staff

 - Applicants must have completed a Bachelor’s degree before the beginning of the contract period, and be able to teach American English.